-The skinny on how to eat in order to perform at your best
+The skinny on how to have healthy eating habits to perform at your best

 At the end of the chapter, Dixon offered some guidelines for a sensible approach to nutrition.
-Although you won’t find anything groundbreaking on his list, the three main takeaways for me, which I also happened to mentioned to my student, were the following:
+Although you won’t find anything groundbreaking on his list, the three main takeaways are the following:

-- Get carbs from fruits and vegetables rather than other sources.
 An athlete’s diet doesn’t have to be based on rice, pasta, and bread.
 Although these are all great sources of complex carbohydrates, you’ll be getting more high-quality nutrients if you set aside the largest portion of your plate for fruits and vegetables.
-The extra fiber or “roughage” will help you feel fuller longer with less calories, which is a great bargain if you’re trying to lose weight.
+The extra fiber or roughage will help you feel fuller longer with less calories.

-- Don’t count your calories.
 I can say through personal experience that although it is good to be aware of how many calories you eat and burn, and what the deficit is at the end of the day, logging your caloric intake and expenditure all day long can be a tedious and tiring process.
 As an athlete, it distracts you from the bigger picture, which is to improve performance, and leave you with negative emotional attachments to food.
-Stop counting calories and focus on developing healthy eating habits that you can practice for the rest of your life.
+Stop counting calories and focus on developing healthy eating habits you can practice for the rest of your life.